grafana/alloy/docs/sources/reference/components/otelcol.processor.deltatocumulative.md

 ## Blocks

-The following blocks are supported inside the definition of `otelcol.processor.batch`:
+The following blocks are supported inside the definition of `otelcol.processor.deltatocumulative`:

 Hierarchy     | Block             | Description                                                                | Required
 ------------- | ----------------- | -------------------------------------------------------------------------- | --------